AIG-ist-tugraz/WipeOutR/docs/ts_gen.md

 ## Test suite file structure

-A test suite file, which has "testsuite" as its file name extension, contains 6 header lines, presenting total number of test cases, number of dead features test cases, number of false optional test cases, number of full mandatory test cases, number of false mandatory test cases, and number of partial configuration test cases.
+A test suite file starts with the six-lines header.
+Each header line has a number that represents:
+- 1st line - the total number of test cases,
+- 2nd line - the number of dead features test cases,
+- 3rd line - the number of false optional test cases,
+- 4th line - the number of full mandatory test cases,
+- 5th line - the number of false mandatory test cases, and
+- 6th line - the number of partial configuration test cases.

 After the header, each line represents a test case.